convince-project/AS2FM/docs/source/tutorials.rst

     smc_storm --model main.jani --properties-names snack_at_table --traces-file traces.csv --show-statistics

 The expected result shown below indicates that the property is fulfilled with probability 1, i.e., the snack is always successfully placed on the table.
-In this case model checking needed 500 traces to come to that result called with the default confidence and error parameters.
+In this case model checking needed 500 traces to come to that result called with the default SMC confidence and error parameters.
 The minimal length of a trace generated in those runs was 159 and the maximal length was 237.

 .. code-block:: bash